Customizing your class settings

 You'll find columns for your students' names, usernames, email (optional), student code (if they did not create an account yet), character class, and Multi-Class ("Active" if they're playing in more than one class with the same character).

-Clicking on the pencil button across from each student's name will let you change their username, email, password, character, etc. You can also remove them from your class.
+Clicking on the pencil button across from each student's name will let you change their username, email, password, character, etc. You can also remove them from your class through their information.

 Drag and drop students to move them onto or between teams.
-The best team has at least one Warrior, one Mage, and one Healer and is balanced academically, with around 5-6 students.
+Each team should have around 5-6 students, including at least one Guardian, one Mage, and one Healer and be balanced academically.
 Learn more about organizing teams here.

-You can customize team names, backgrounds, and crests using the pencil button.
+You can customize team names, backgrounds, and crests, as well as delete a team using the pencil button.

 You can invite parents by sending them email invitations or by printing handouts with the parent codes.
 Learn more here.

-If your whole school is playing Classcraft, you can review the goals and competencies attached to your behaviors in your Class Settings.
-Unlike most settings, these can’t be edited or deleted and are only displayed here as a reference.
+If your whole school is playing Classcraft, you can review the goals and competencies in the Class Settings.
+Unlike most settings, these can’t be edited or deleted and are in the settings as a reference.

 If you have a single teacher license, this section won’t be visible for you.

 If your whole school is playing Classcraft, you’ll first see in this list the schoolwide settings.
-You can’t edit or remove those behaviors.
+You can’t edit or remove these behaviors.
 However, if you need to add behaviors, you can!

 Click on the green “Add Behavior” button at the top and decide if you want to add a positive or negative behavior.
-Provide a description for this behavior (e.g. Sharing your class material) and a priority.
-The higher your priority, the higher the rewards.
+Provide a description (e.g. Sharing your class material) and a priority.
+The higher your priority, the higher the rewards or penalties.
 Be careful though!
-If you have too many high priority behaviors, your students won’t know what you really hope they will focus on.
+If you have too many high priority behaviors, your students won’t know what you want to focus on.

 Selecting a priority automatically fills in Experience Points, Gold Pieces, or Health Points values according to the game balance.
-If you prefer, you can manually set these values yourself.
+If you prefer, you can set these values manually.

 Select “Save” if you’re done or “Save and Create New” if you want to add another behavior.